morrell/vbox-chef/README.md

 Lab is meant to be used with Chef DK

-knife.rb is setup already so you can knife from the repo.

 Setup a host entry for:
 chef.foobar.local 10.0.0.1

+knife.rb is setup already so you can knife from the repo.

+knife ssl fetch
+knife ssl check